 Further Reading: The Environmental Impact of our Coffee Habit

-Fairtrade organizations empower farmers and producers so that they can eliminate any dependence on intermediaries who do not have their best interests at heart.
+Fairtrade organizations empower farmers and producers to eliminate any dependence on intermediaries who do not have their best interests at heart.
 Fair Trade empowers small coffee producers and farmers through cooperatives.
 These cooperatives give farmers access to better opportunities and learning experiences.
-They also provide healthcare, improve infrastructure and the overall standard of living of farmers.
-Farmers can also learn sustainable farming techniques, access credit and technical assistance.
+They also provide healthcare and improve infrastructure and farmers' overall standard of living.
+Farmers can also learn sustainable farming techniques and access credit and technical assistance.

 With a better standard of living and training for coffee producers and farmers, they can learn how to improve the quality of their products.
-Farmers can grow the best coffee beans and sell the best quality, fairly traded coffee to consumers with these benefits.
+With these benefits, farmers can grow the best coffee beans and sell the best quality, fairly traded coffee to consumers.

 Behind every cup of coffee is a group of hardworking farmers.
-With the increase in demand for coffee, the coffee industry harbors one of the highest levels of forced labor.
+With the increase in demand for coffee supply, the coffee industry harbors one of the highest levels of forced labor.

 The International Labor Organization(ILO) points out that millions of children work in slavery to produce agricultural products like coffee and cocoa1.
 These children work on coffee plantations instead of going to school.
 They are also exposed to hazardous working conditions.